penpot/penpot/CONTRIBUTING.md

 - An entry on the CHANGES.md file if applicable, referencing the github or taiga issue/user-story using the these same rules.

-Examples of good commit messags:
+Examples of good commit messages:

 - :bug: Fix unexpected error on launching modal
 - :bug: Set proper error message on generic error